Dargones/import_prediction/notebooks/README.md

  can be compared to in terms of performance on the input prediction task.
 These include embedding similarity, node degree, shortest path from one node to another in a graph, etc.

+- GGNNs.ipynb - notebook for running GGNNs.
+The model definition, loss function, and data loader anre all defined in ../python folder.
+The details of my implementation of GGNNs are also located there in the README.md file.
+The notebook only gives an example of how my GGNN can be run and stores some results